 - Lightweight for portability

 What software will be needed on my child’s computer?

 - Office 365 is available free online from the DET Portal.

 - Virus protection software.

-Thornlie Senior High School has partnered with JB Hi Fi Education Solutions to provide parents and care-givers with an option for purchasing devices at a reduced educational price.
-Each of the devices listed are suitable for the learning activities that take place over our school network.
+Thornlie Senior High School has partnered with JB Hi-Fi Education Solutions and Hewlett Packard to provide parents and caregivers with an option for purchasing devices at a reduced educational price.
+Each of the devices listed is suitable for the learning activities that take place over our school network.

-For peace of mind there is an insurance option and an extended warranty guarantee.
-Delivery will be to the student’s home or picked up from store.
+For peace of mind, there is an insurance option and an extended warranty guarantee.
+Delivery will be at the student’s home or picked up from the store.